 - 2.17 The first step in developing the housing delivery figure for this plan has been to undertake a Strategic Housing Land Availability Assessment (SHLAA).
 A SHLAA was produced in 2009, updated in 2012, and a full review was carried out in 2013/14.
 The SHLAA is monitored annually through the Annual Monitoring Report (AMR).
-The most recent AMR was published in December 2015 and covers the monitoring period 1st April 2014 31st March 2015.
-The SHLAA identifies all brownfield sites which have potential for residential development and determines when they are likely to be developed.4 It indicates that, on brownfield sites, 291(net) 404 dwellings could be delivered over the Plan period. - 2.18 Other sources of housing land have also been carefully considered in order to determine realistic levels of potential supply from previously developed land (PDL or brownfield land) as follows: - Housing allocations in the Adur Local Plan 1996 all the housing allocations identified in the Adur District Local Plan 1996 have been delivered or are currently under construction and so have not been carried forward into this Plan. - Dwelling completions since 1 April 2011 these are the sites that have been completed since the base date of the Local Plan.5 A total of 437 528 net new homes have been completed between 1st April 2011 and 31st March 2014 2015. - Number of dwellings identified through existing planning permissions (commitments) these include both large sites which can accommodate six or more dwellings and small sites of 5 dwellings or less and which either have planning permission but on which development has not yet commenced, or are currently under construction but not completed.6 A total of 299 326 (net) additional homes will be provided through existing planning consents.
+The most recent AMR was published in December 2016 and covers the monitoring period 1st April 2015 31st March 2016.
+The SHLAA identifies all sites which have potential for residential development and determines when they are likely to be developed.
+It indicates that, on brownfield sites, 254 (net) dwellings could be delivered over the Plan period. - 2.18 Other sources of housing land have also been carefully considered in order to determine realistic levels of potential supply from previously developed land (PDL or brownfield land) as follows: - Housing allocations in the Adur Local Plan 1996 all the housing allocations identified in the Adur District Local Plan 1996 have been delivered and have not been carried forward into this Plan. - Dwelling completions since 1 April 2011 these are the sites that have been completed since the base date of the Local Plan.
+A total of 559 net new homes have been completed between 1st April 2011 and 31st March 2016. - Number of dwellings identified through existing planning permissions (commitments) these include both large sites which can accommodate six or more dwellings and small sites of 5 dwellings or less and which either have planning permission but on which development has not yet commenced, or are currently under construction but not completed.
+A total of 439 (net) additional homes will be provided through existing planning consents.

-4 The SHLAA is an important evidence source to inform plan making but does not in itself determine whether a site should be allocated for development.(Planning Practice Guidance - Housing and Economic Land Availability Assessment, CLG March 2014)
+The SHLAA is an important evidence source to inform plan making, but does not in itself determine whether a site should be allocated for development (Planning Practice Guidance - Housing and Economic Land Availability Assessment, CLG March 2014).

-5 The figures are updated on an annual basis and are reported in the Council's Annual Monitoring Report which is published in December each year.
+The figures are updated on an annual basis and are reported in the Council's Annual Monitoring Report which is published in December each year.